Optional opt_options: DeviceOrientationOptionsOptions.

 Device orientation data are relative to a common starting point.
 For mobile devices, the starting point is to lay your phone face up on a table with the top of the phone pointing north.
 This represents the zero state.
 All angles are then relative to this state.
 For computers, it is the same except the screen is open at 90 degrees.

-- relative to the starting position along the three planar axes X, Y
+gamma - relative to the starting position along the three planar axes X, Y

 and Z. The X axis runs from the left edge to the right edge through the